Hoverth/wayland-virtual-keyboards/README.md

 Broadly speaking, OSKs can be split into two categories:

-- Mobile keyboards, more focussed on text input.
+- Mobile keyboards, more focussed on simple text input, like what would be found on Android or iOS as default.
-- Desktop keyboards, more focussed on controlling a computer.
+- Desktop keyboards, more focussed on controlling a computer to it's fullest extent, including use of modifier keys and keybinds.

 In this document I'll outline what each are typically used for, some notes on what Wayland currently has in place for implementations, some